 Natural peatlands store enormous amounts of carbon and thus help to mitigate climate change.
 As a result of drainage, the organic carbon that is normally stored underwater is suddenly exposed to the air, where it decomposes and emits climate change-causing greenhouse gases.
 Drainage increases the chances of peat fires.
 Peat fires also release huge amounts of greenhouse gases and they cause health-damaging haze, which is now an annual occurrence.
 Furthermore they threaten the integrity of the pipelines and of other infrastructure.

-We work together with Brunei Shell Petroleum in the Lower Belait valley in which the Badas Peat Dome is located, to reduce the impact of their ongoing oil and gas activities on biodiversity and ecosystem services.
+We worked together with Brunei Shell Petroleum in the Lower Belait valley in which the Badas Peat Dome is located, to reduce the impact of their ongoing oil and gas activities on biodiversity and ecosystem services through:

 - A Biodiversity Action Plan, a set of future actions that will lead to the conservation or enhancement of biodiversity, has been completed and will be implemented for the onshore footprint of Shell.
 We performed a thorough biodiversity survey, focusing on plants, dragonflies, mammals, birds, fish, amphibians and reptiles.
 This resulted in thorough baseline data, including new species for Brunei and the discovery of a dragonfly species entirely new to science.

-- We developed a communications plan aimed at preventing fire incidents in peat areas for Shell’s staff, contractors and local communities.
+- We developed a plan aimed at preventing fire incidents in peat areas for Shell’s staff, contractors and local communities.
 Staff and local stakeholders were trained to implement it.
 The communities will benefit from efforts to prevent fires and mitigate the risks of peat fire haze to public health.
-The plan will also contribute to Brunei’s efforts to reduce global warming and ecosystem destruction.

 - We developed a plan for ecological restoration of disturbed areas and degraded peatlands.
 The next step is to implement the plan.